Remotely working from home

 What costs can you claim for?

-You can claim 30% of the cost of electricity, heat and broadband (apportioned based on the number of days worked from home over the year).
+You can attribute 30% of the cost of electricity, heating and broadband to remote working.
+Apportionment is based on the number of days worked from home over the year.

 Broadband bundles